The Fool’s Loop, Arizona

 Ride and Report

 The Black Canyon Trail has long been a must-ride route for bikepackers on the hunt for uninterrupted singletrack.
-Logistically speaking, the BCT is typically done via shuttle; and shuttling is generally convenient from Phoenix’s city centre, as well as Flagstaff.
+Logistically speaking, the BCT is typically done via shuttle; and shuttling is generally convenient from Phoenix’s city centre, as well as from Flagstaff.
 However, for those looking for a longer trip, or to ride the BCT without the challenges of organizing a shuttle, this is it.
 The Fools Loop starts and finishes in downtown Phoenix, close to amenities and the airport for those flying in.
 Made up of urban paths, flowy singletrack, and rugged forest service roads, the loop takes in some other excellent trails and sights along the way.

 Following chunky and unforgiving service roads through Tonto National Forest and singletrack along the BCT, this route passes through countless saguaro forests, rugged canyons, and rolling desert plains that are sure to impress visitors and Arizona locals alike.